Artificial Sweeteners - Do They Cause Bladder Cancer?

-A common myth circulating is that artificial sweeteners are carcinogens, meaning they cause cancers like bladder cancer.
+A common myth circulating is artificial sweeteners are carcinogenic, meaning they cause cancers like bladder cancer.
 This myth may also be extended to products that contain artificial sweeteners, such as diet soda.

 What are artificial sweeteners?

 An artificial sweetener is a substance added to foods or drinks in place of sugar.
 Oftentimes, these artificial sweeteners are much sweeter than table sugar (sucrose), so a smaller amount of these compounds can be added to achieve the same taste.

 Although artificial sweeteners were originally developed in the mid-1900s to alleviate sugar shortages, their primary use in today's culture is for weight loss.
 Sugar substitutes like Splenda, Sweet'N Low, Equal, and more can help achieve the same sweet taste while dramatically reducing calories.1

 The U.S. Food and Drug Administration (FDA), the same organization that regulates food, medications, tobacco products, and more, also regulates and approves artificial sweeteners before they are sold on the market.1,2

 Early studies about sugar substitutes and bladder cancer

 In the late 1960s and early 1970s, studies were performed on rats to determine the effect of artificial sweeteners, specifically, early artificial sweeteners like cyclamate and saccharin.1